 To get started, you have to connect Stepbet to your fitness tracker.
 Options include Fitbit, Garmin, Google Fit, and Samsung Health.
 The app then uses your history to calculate the goals that you have to reach to win a prize.
 You can then join a game by placing a wager to get started.
 Most of the bets last six weeks and have an average wager of $40.

 The games have a mixture of stretch and active days.
-Different days have different step targets which you’ll have to hit.
-The amount you win will depend on the number of people in your group who reach their goals, as well as the size of your wager.
-If everyone reaches their goal, Stepbet will forfeit their cut so you’ll at least get your money back.
+Different days have different step targets, which you’ll have to hit.
+The amount you win will depend on the number of people in your group who reach their goals and the size of your wager.
+If everyone reaches their goal, Stepbet will forfeit their cut, so you’ll at least get your money back.